jacquesikot/react-native-navigation-container/README.md

 ## Usage <a name = "usage"></a>

-Since `react-native-navigation-container` is an extension of the original react navigation `NavigationContainer`, it works in a similar fashion [react navigation - navigation container](https://reactnavigation.org/docs/navigation-container/).
+Since `react-native-navigation-container` is an extension of the original react navigation `NavigationContainer`, it works in a similar fashion as [react navigation - navigation container](https://reactnavigation.org/docs/navigation-container/).

 1. Import react-native-navigation-container: